folio-org/folio-org.github.io/guidelines/which-forum.md

   ([SIG](https://wiki.folio.org/display/PC/Special+Interest+Groups)) spaces,
   other guidelines.

-- To post or comment, sign up for an account via the front page (uses the same account as issues.folio.org).
+- To post or comment, sign up for an account via the Issue tracker front page.
+  (The Wiki uses the same account as issues.folio.org and reset password happens there too).

 ## Issue tracker